Here is it's chart on the day as of 3:37 p.m. There is recent talk of Trumph helping the farmers with bailouts..

-It's a Thursday with option on it expiring tomorrow.
+It's a Thursday with options on this stock expiring tomorrow.
 I want to show you how some of the "out-of-the-money" Call options have traded today.
 First here is how the markets are doing in the late afternoon.

 Now look at these three series of Call options.
 They are all "out-of-the-money" Call options.